-- In 2013, Desmond Tutu received the £1.1m ($1.6m) Templeton Prize for “his life-long work in advancing spiritual principles such as love and forgiveness”
+- In 2013, Desmond Tutu received the £1.1m ($1.6m) Templeton Prize.
+This award was meant for “his life-long work in advancing spiritual principles such as love and forgiveness”

 - Queen Elizabeth awarded him with Bailiff Grand Cross of the Venerable Order of St.John.
 Nelson Mandela was also awarded.

-- His Daughter Mpho was dismissed as a priest because she got married to a woman
+- Church authorities dismissed his Daughter Mpho, as a priest, because she got married to a woman.

 - He supports Gay Rights, Assisted Dying (Euthanasia) and Legalization of Abortion